juampicerutti/TidyScreen_v2_docs_new/docs/examples/docking.md

-## 1. Replication of crystallography
+## 1. Replication of the crystallographic binding mode of Gentamicin

 Create and activate a dedicated TidyScreen project to store, process, filter and synthesize the target library of compounds: